prvn/table_writer/README.md

 ## Introduction

-Table Writer is a simple utility program to print tabular data in pretty format.
+This is a simple utility program to print data in a pretty table format to console.
+This package provides features like

+* Simplistic API with full flexibility to mix and match different styles of printing a row
+* Can print all data at once as table OR print individual row when needed
+* Can position text inside the column to center, right or left.
+This can be changed on per row basis

 ## Installation